-We currently have two female capercaillie in the collection.
+We currently have one female capercaillie in the collection, Heather.

 The main threats to the capercaillie are the loss of habitat through overgrazing by sheep and deer, predation, and collisions with deer fences.
 Over-shooting may also be a contributing factor, and a run of poor summers has affected the number of chicks surviving.